forem/forem/.github/PULL_REQUEST_TEMPLATE.md

      NOTE: Pull Requests from forked repositories will need to be reviewed by a Forem Team member before any CI builds will run.
-Once your PR is approved with a `/ci` reply to the PR, it will be allowed run subsequent builds without manual approval.
+Once your PR is approved with a `/ci` reply to the PR, it will be allowed to run subsequent builds without manual approval.
 -->